gdamore/tcell/README.md

 ## Platforms

+### Systems (Linux, FreeBSD, MacOS, Solaris, etc.)

 On POSIX systems, a POSIX termios implementation with /dev/tty is required.
-It also requires functional cgo to run.
-As of this writing, Cgo is available on all POSIX Go 1.5 platforms.
+It also requires functional CGO to run.
+As of this writing, CGO is available on all POSIX Go 1.5 platforms.

+### Windows

 Windows console mode applications are supported.
 Unfortunately mintty and other cygwin style applications are not supported.